fyliu/fyliu.github.io/docs/mkdocs.md

     1. Click on ++"Use this template"++
     1. "Create a new repository"
-    1. Set the relevant options
-    1.
-    ??? info

-        Be sure to check the "
+    1. Be sure to set these options:
+        1. Select "Public" repo type, which allows gh-pages to work for non-paying repos.
+        1. Check the "Include all branches" box, which copies the gh-pages branch which holds the generated html pages.

 === "Existing project"